emvaldes/terraform-prototype/README.md

 Defines top-level orchestration logic.
 This file invokes modules, passing in dynamic variables derived from the config layer.

 ### `backend.tf`
 Declares remote state backend configuration.
-This setup is resolved dynamically using the `terraform-backend.shell` script.
+This setup is resolved dynamically using the `configure-backend.shell` script.

 ### `providers.tf`
 Activates the appropriate cloud provider based on dynamic variables.